BalaMurugan-2005/SGA/README.md

 🎓 Student Grade Calculator
 📘 Project Overview

 The Student Grade Calculator is a web-based application designed to simplify and automate the process of managing student grades.
-It provides role-based access for Teachers and Students, ensuring that both users can efficiently perform their respective tasks in an organized and user-friendly interface.
-The system eliminates manual grade calculations by automatically generating grades based on the marks entered by teachers.
+It provides role-based access for Teachers and Students, ensuring that both users can efficiently perform their respective tasks in an organized and user-friendly interface.The system eliminates manual grade calculations by automatically generating grades based on the marks entered by teachers.
 It also offers additional features such as voice-based mark entry, result publication, and ranking visualization for enhanced usability and efficiency.